ethorhil/private-writes/Private Transfers/Phase A/01_Report/1 Summary.md

 ### **Purpose & Scope (Phase A)**

 Phase A of the **Private Transfers** track is a **mapping and diagnosis exercise**.
-Its goal is to describe the main ways users can move value privately on Ethereum and adjacent systems, normalize them into seven concrete **private-transfer patterns**, and compare those patterns using a shared set of metrics:
+Its goal is to describe the main ways users can move value privately on Ethereum and its L2s, normalize them into seven concrete **private-transfer patterns**, and compare those patterns using a shared set of metrics:

 - [[Privacy]]
 - [[L1 Gas per Transfer]]